HISTORY

 kites or relatively new paraglides from the basements, but also to get a better understanding of the history of the sport and those who started it.

-Titlis Croix de Coeur
+Titlis Croix

 1985